uit-hdl/chatbot-for-mental-health/library/mental-health/scizophrenia_causes.md

 evidence that the environment a person is exposed to can interact with their genes.
 Research into this phenomenon is ongoing, but not enough is currently known to say who will or won’t develop schizophrenia.

+Show relationship between genes, environment, and illness: scizophrenia_genes_environment_interactions_venn.png

+1. A key feature of schizophrenia is that different combinations of symptoms are seen both between individuals and within an individual over time – whether this has anything to do with an individual’s genes and/or environment is still unclear.